 What Phrases Have Companies Tried To Trademark?

-“That’s Hot” And Other Catchphrases.
 If you remember the mid-2000s, you may remember the TV show The Simple Life starring famous rich people Paris Hilton and Nicole Richie.
 On this show, Paris Hilton made “That’s Hot” her catchphrase.
 She said it so much, in fact, that she successfully sued Hallmark for putting the phrase on the card.
 And she’s not alone.
-Other trademarked catchphrases include Olympic swimmer Ryan Lochte’s “Jeah” and chef Emeril Lagasse’s “Bam!”
+Other trademarked words that are catchphrases include Olympic swimmer Ryan Lochte’s “Jeah” and chef Emeril Lagasse’s “Bam!”

 Hopkins was not a very well-known author, but once she got the trademark, other authors were suddenly forced to change their novels’ names.
 She also got a second trademark for the word “Cocky” in a specific font, which is apparently something you can do.
 This understandably really peeved many people, who are now trying to get the trademark overturned for being too generic.
 Why is “cocky” such a popular word in romance novel titles?
 Use your imagination.

-Popsicles And Other “Generic” Phrases.
 You’re probably already aware that a number of phrases we use are based on company names.
 You Google® things on the internet, you use a Kleenex® when you sneeze, you have Velcro® on your clothing.
-Then there are trademarked phrases where it almost seems morally wrong that they’re owned by someone.
+Then there are trademarked words and phrases where it almost seems morally wrong that they’re owned by someone.

 Take Popsicles®, which is owned by Good Humor.
 When a company called the People’s Popsicles was started in 2008, they were sent a cease-and-desist and forced to change all references to “popsicles” to either “pops” or “ice pops.”
 And this is only one of many extremely common trademarked words: Kitty Litter®, Frisbee®, Post-It®, Coke®, Band-Aid® and many, many others are words used by companies.
 This won’t really affect you at all unless you are starting a company, but it’s weird to think about how much language is owned by companies.